2026 THS Officer Slate and Prospective Directors

 Patrick Brown

-Nominee for THS Vice President
+Incumbent THS Vice President

 As the current Vice President of the Tucson Herpetological Society (THS), I am honored to submit my candidacy for re-election.
 Serving in this position has provided me with invaluable opportunities to build relationships with people and organizations that share our mission of conservation, outreach, and education.
 These connections have allowed us to further our impact in the community and in the field, aligning with the core values of the THS.
 Over the past year, I’ve had the privilege of participating in fieldwork, including the Ditmars Horned Lizard expedition and the Bolson Tortoise field trip.
 In addition, I organized, facilitated, and/or volunteered at numerous outreach events, such as the Tucson Reptile Expo, the University of Arizona Festival of Books, and a variety of STEM initiatives at schools and within the community.
 These efforts are part of my ongoing commitment to increasing awareness and appreciation for herpetology.
 Looking ahead, my primary goal is to enhance engagement from our membership, particularly in our outreach and education efforts.
 I aim to improve our outreach materials and displays, while strengthening our relationships with conservation, natural history, and educational organizations.
 I believe we can achieve even more by working together and expanding our presence in the greater Tucson area.
 My experience in the field of herpetology spans a variety of research projects, including Madrean montane rattlesnake research and amphibian studies in southern Arizona.
 My passion for herpetology was instilled in me at a young age, influenced by my father, who is a lifelong herper and naturalist.
 In recent years, I have enjoyed participating in THS outreach events, particularly those involving children, as I believe engaging young people is key to building future conservationists.
 If I had to choose a favorite herp, it would undoubtedly be the rattlesnakes.
 They are often misunderstood but are incredibly fascinating creatures with remarkable adaptations.
 Their diversity and ecological significance continue to inspire my work.
 I hope to continue serving as your Vice President and look forward to the opportunity to further the important work of the THS.

-Nominee for THS Treasurer
+THS Treasurer Candidate

 Karen Watson

-Nominee for THS Secretary
+Incumbent THS Secretary

 Actually, just being a part of THS is what I like the best.
 This position provides me the opportunity to meet many new people and have enriching experiences with other folks that share a passion for herpetology.
 Being an officer allows me to gain more knowledge through other officers and members.
 This past year, I have not accomplished as much as I wish, due to my work schedule.
 I have taken over the merchandise role, which I like.
 I have also gained a larger overview how THS works and the overall relationship of each of the officer’s tasks.
 My goals for next year are to be better organized to answer THS emails and be more on top of merchandising.
 If my work schedule permits, attend more bimonthly meetings.
 My experience in herpetology is lifelong.
 Bringing blue racers home at the age of 4-years-old.
 This passion of many, many years lead me to obtain a master’s degree in Environmental Studies with a concentration in herpetology at the age of 55 and beginning a whole new career.
 Part of this path included an internship at the Kentucky Reptile Zoo and the Brown Tree Snake project in Guam.
 The experiences of the past 7 years have helped me arrive at my current position as a field biologist for the Amphibian and Reptile Conservancy.
 All herps, all the time!!
 My favorite herp is a Protobothrops mangshanenesis, a Mangshan pit viper.
 Adorable!